exonum/exonum-doc/src/architecture/services.md

     provides a hands-on guide how to build an Exonum service that implements a minimalistic crypto-token.

+## Interface with Exonum Framework

+Internally, services communicate with the Exonum framework via an interface established in [the `Service` trait][service.rs].
+This trait defines the following methods that need to be implemented by a service developer.

 ## Tips and Tricks

 ### Communication with External World